-The complete syntax of the RopHardDeleteMessagesAndSubfolders request and response buffers are specified in [MS-OXCROPS] section 2.2.3.12.
+The complete syntax of the RopHardDeleteMessagesAndSubfolders request and response buffers are specified in [MS-OXCROPS] section 2.2.3.10.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].

 The InputHandleIndex parameter specifies the location in the Server object handle table where the handle for the input handle is stored.
-The input handle for this operation is a folderobject handle.
+The input handle for this operation is a Folder object handle.

-The WantAsynchronous parameter value is set to non-zero to request that the operation of this ROP be performed asynchronously.
-For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0 (zero).
-If the WantAsynchronous parameter value is non-zero, the RopProgress response can be returned instead of the RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.
+The WantAsynchronous parameter value is set to non-zero (TRUE) to request that the operation of this ROP be performed asynchronously.
+For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
+If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopHardDeleteMessagesAndSubfolders response.
+For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-2.2.11.1.3 WantDeleteAssociated
+2.2.10.1.3 WantDeleteAssociated

-To delete all messages, including the FAI messages, the WantDeleteAssociated parameter value MUST be non-zero.
-Otherwise, the WantDeleteAssociated parameter value is set to 0 (zero).
+To delete all messages, including the FAI messages, the WantDeleteAssociated parameter value MUST be non-zero (TRUE).
+Otherwise, the WantDeleteAssociated parameter value is set to 0x00 (FALSE).